Mont Mars

-Mont Mars (Monte Mars or Mont Mars locally; from French) at 2,600 m, is the highest peak of the Biellese Alps, north-western Italy.
+Mont Mars at 2,600 m, is the highest peak of the Biellese Alps, north-western Italy.

 Geography

 It is located on the water divide between the Lys Valley (Aosta Valley) and the Elvo Valley (Province of Biella).

 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) it gives the name to a mountain group called "Catena Tre Vescovi - Mars".

 It gives its name to a nearby nature reserve, the Mont Mars Nature Reserve (Riserva Naturale Mont Mars; Réserve naturelle du mont-Mars).